 Update your Profile

 Your Profile page is where you can control the global settings for your username including where you set up your display name, change your password and email address.

 It’s worth spending time quickly learning how to update your profile so you’ll be able to explain the steps to your students.

-Your Profile is most commonly used to update display name, password and email address so we’ll focus on this.
-You’ll notice there are lots of personal settings options in Your Profile and you can read more about each personal setting here.
+Your Profile is most commonly used to update your display name, password and email address.
+You’ll notice there are lots of personal settings to choose from in Your Profile and you can read more about each personal setting here.

 Here’s how to update your Profile:

 2. Go to Users > Your Profile in your blog dashboard.

 3. Scroll to near the bottom of the page to Name area.

 4. Add your first name and last name.